UnePatate5010/GUI-White-Black-Box-Models-Mix/docs/source/additional.rst

 Or the theme can be specified in command line when running the GUI by adding either "light" or "dark" argument.

+As a latter addition, a button at the bottom right can be clicked to change theme.

 For instance, the two themes look like:

 .. image:: img/dark.png